 “When seagulls follow the trawler, it is because they think sardines will be thrown into the sea.” -Eric Cantona (French soccer player and actor, following a media frenzy over an assault on a fan) and later repeated by Shia LaBeouf as he walked out of Lars Von Trier’s Nymphomaniac press conference

 There is an antagonizing duality that comes with celebrity.
 Being innovative, creative and heroic like the first celebrities, the ancient Greek athletes, and being a mere human being with all its fallibility.
 There are two curiosities about Shia LaBeouf.
 Who does he hope to be and who is he?
 Does he even know himself?
 Should anyone care?
-One thing that’s clear… he’s oscillating.
+One thing that’s clear… he’s fumbling… groping for something.

 Shia was inducted into Hollywood when he was 14 years old in the tv show Even Stevens on the Disney Channel.
 At 21 he starred in the film Disturbia that is a moderately well done run-of-the-mill teenage thriller and the widely circulated big budget film Transformers.
 If one is keeping track they’re coming to the conclusion at this point that Shia is not interested in anything more than becoming famous and making lots of money.
 For years I discounted him as another manufactured star churned out by the Disney machine.
 Certainly he’s not interested in quality let alone anything avante garde.

-He was in an Indiana Jones and two more Transformers before it seems that something sparked in his brain.
+He was in an Indiana Jones and two more Transformers before it seems that something ignited in his brain.

-In 2012 he started to disembark from the Hollywood studio hinges.
+In 2012 he started to disembark from the Hollywood studio.